Why Speed to Market Improves B2B Productization Success

 Speed isn’t just a tactic—it’s a cultural attribute of strong product organizations.
 In our book Fearless: How to Transform a Services Culture and Successfully Productize, we identified speed as one of the four hallmarks of a product-friendly culture.
 Research has found that speed is also a marker for digitally mature organizations that have progressed in their digital transformation.
 Harvard Business School professor Linda Hill, who studies digital transformation, found that top-performing organizations treat decisions as ‘working hypotheses’ and act even amidst ambiguity.
 They quickly develop Minimum Viable Products (MVPs) to test hypotheses in real life with real buyers and users.

-But many organizations take too long to push a nearly perfect product to market.
+However, many professional services firms take too long to push a nearly perfect product to market.
 In doing so, they lose money in new product development or are surpassed by their competitors.
 Worse, they invest too much time and money in developing a product that, once released, is found to have a poor market fit.
 It can take many months—if not years— before they start receiving real market feedback on their ideas.
 Perfectionism limits the opportunities for quick-cycle feedback and testing that can tell you if a product is worth more investment.

 The good news is that our research has found three ways for B2B services firms to successfully accelerate their speed to market: